shaliulab/idtrackerai/README.md

-# idtracker.ai (v3.0.0-alpha)
+# idtracker.ai (v3)

-This is the **NEW VERSION** of the tracking software idtracker.ai.
+This is the **NEW VERSION** of the tracking software [idtracker.ai](https://idtrackerai.readthedocs.io/en/latest/index.html).

 idtracker.ai is a multi-animal tracking software for laboratory conditions.
 This work has been published in [Nature Methods](https://www.nature.com/articles/s41592-018-0295-5?WT.feed_name=subjects_software) [1] ([pdf here](https://drive.google.com/file/d/1fYBcmH6PPlwy0AQcr4D0iS2Qd-r7xU9n/view?usp=sharing))

-## What is new in version 3.0.0?
+## What is new in idtrackerai v3?

 - New Graphical User Interface (GUI) based on [Pyforms](https://pyforms.readthedocs.io/en/v4/).
 - Track videos from the command line with the *terminal_mode*.
 - Save your preprocessing parameters for a video and load them with the *terminal_mode*.
 This will allow you to track batches of videos sequentially without having to interact with the GUI.
-- Change advance tracking parameters using a *local_settins.py* file.
+- Change advance tracking parameters using a *local_settings.py* file.
 - Improved memory management during tracking.
 Identification images and sets of pixels can be now saved in RAM or DISK.
 Set these parameters using the *local_settings.py* file.
 Saving images and pixels in the DISK will make the tracking slower, but will allow you to track longer videos with less RAM memory.
 - Improved data storage management.
 Use the parameter *DATA_POLICY* in the *local_settings.py* file to decide which files to save after the tracking.
 For example, this will prevent you from storing heavy unnecessary files if what you only need are the trajectories.